How can you convince a cat to use a scratching post?

 If you also provided her with enough quality scratching posts which she’s already using, it shouldn’t take long before she forgets about the couch.
 At that point, you’ll be able to remove the tape.

 It’s best to test the effect of the tape on the fabric in a hidden area first.
-Or you could invest in a special product like Sticky Paws that promises to take better care of your furniture.
+Or you could invest in a special product like Panther Armor or Sticky Paws [Amazon links] that promises to take better care of your furniture.

 22. Spray the furniture with repellent